JoepVanlier/Hackey-Trackey/README.md

 Yes.
 They do not and this is considered out of scope for the tracker.
 If you wish to interpolate CC commands, I suggest you use ReaControlMIDI to map the CC commands to an FX envelope.
 These you can then use in the same way as the parameters.

+### I don't hear the notes I play.
+Did you arm the track?
+Hit CTRL+R to arm hackey trackey for note playback.
+If this does not work, please open an issue as this may be a bug.

+### Can I change the pattern length from the tracker?
+Yes.
+Click the pattern length indicator in the bottom left of the tracker.
+You can enter a new value here.

 ### All my notes sound very staccato?
 What's going on?
 By default, tracked notes do not overlap.
 However, for some purposes, overlap may be